- Clinical psychologists (with proof of sleep credential)

 To be listed as a CPAP vendor on the Provider Map, a CPAP vendor needs to hold either an “Other Sleep Facility – 20 Employees or Less CSS membership” or “Sleep Centres and CPAP Vendors With >20 Employees CSS membership”

-Disclaimer: Inclusion in this list does not signify endorsement by the Canadian Sleep Society.
-This list may not be copied in whole or in part without the specific, written consent of the Canadian Sleep Society.
+Disclaimer: Inclusion the map does not signify endorsement by the Canadian Sleep Society.
+This map/list may not be copied in whole or in part without the specific, written consent of the Canadian Sleep Society.